Dollar-cost averaging is a strategy for investing where you invest about the same amount at regular intervals, regardless of market performance.

 |Total invested: $500||Total shares owned: 165|

 Auto-deductions let you set the amount and date to be consistent every month.
 Automation removes the emotion tied to contributing to your investments.
-You’re literally setting it and forgetting it.
+You’re setting it and forgetting it.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.